-Richard does well in school, regardless, and is named valedictorian of his ninth-grade class.
+Richard does well in school, and is named valedictorian of his ninth-grade class.
 He also helps the teacher to teach the class from time to time, an honor conferred only on the best students.
 He is selected to give a speech at the graduation ceremony, and soon afterward is called into the principal’s office, where the principal gives him an “official” speech Richard is to read.
-Richard, who has written his own speech, is offended that the principal would attempt to dictate his remarks, but the principal notes that the graduation will be open to African American and white families, and Richard, he claims, does not know enough to be able to speak effectively to both groups.
+Richard, who has written his own speech, is offended that the principal would attempt to dictate his remarks, but the principal notes that the graduation will be open to both black and white families, and Richard, he claims, does not know enough to be able to speak effectively to both groups.

 The principal does not feel that Richard is capable of speaking to a mixed audience—perhaps he worries that Richard will say something undiplomatic regarding the fraught racial politics of the region.

 Richard already seems to know that a job in the South, teaching English literature in Jackson’s segregated schools, would be a kind of steady profession but also an acknowledgment that his life cannot transcend its origins.
-Richard is willing to risk his livelihood for his own ideals, and it is this daring that both puts him at odds with white southern society at various times, but also that ultimately allows him to escape that society and move north to Chicago.
+Richard is willing to risk his livelihood for his own ideals, and it is this daring that puts him at odds with white Southern society at various times, but also that ultimately allows him to escape that society and move to Chicago.